Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Gary Bernhardt

-[//]: # (still needs work)
+This is a less controversial take.

-This is a less controversial take, especially if you've already seen Gary Bernhardt's hilarious lightning talk WAT
+Maybe you've already seen Gary Bernhardt's excellent talk WAT

-I'm not going to reiterate Gary's work, it's great, go watch it,
+I'm not going to reiterate Gary's work here, it's great, go watch it.

-but the weirdness Gary talks about is specifically Type errors.
+But the weirdness Gary talks about is specifically Type errors.

 TypeScript provides a type system for JavaScript.